Salt Lake City

 City Permit Parking Program Fees

-Regular vehicle parking permits: Fees vary – please call the Transportation Office (801-535-6630) prior to mailing a check or money order in.
+Fees vary for REGULAR vehicle parking permits.
+Please call the Transportation Office (801-535-6630) before mailing a check or money order in.
 The permits are prorated depending on when your area begins.
-There is no fee for guest/visitor passes; however, at least one Regular vehicle parking permit must be purchased to obtain these passes.
+There is no fee for guest or visitor passes; however, at least one regular vehicle parking permit must be purchased to obtain these passes.

-You can apply online at Citizen Portal (register for an account and login before it will give you the option to apply), or mail your application and supporting documentation to Transportation Division, 349 South 200 East, Ste.
+You can apply online or mail your application and supporting documentation to Transportation Division, 349 South 200 East, Ste.
 150, SLC UT 84111.
-If you have any questions, please call our office at 801-535-6630 or e-mail stacey.luna@slcgov.com.
+If you are applying online, you must first register for an account and login before it will give you the option to apply.
+If you have any questions, please call our office at 801-535-6630 or email stacey.luna@slcgov.com.

 Instructions for residents